dimi309/small3d/README.md

 who would like to make games for PCs using a minimal set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ code to do the rest.
-It works on Windows, Linux and MacOS and supporting Visual Studio, gcc (even MinGW) and clang for compilation.
+It works on Windows, Linux and MacOS and supports Visual Studio, gcc (even MinGW) and clang for compilation.

-It helps you by providing you with cross-platform rendering code based on glfw and OpenGL that can render wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
-A very easy to use Sound object is also provided that can play ogg files on all supported platforms via a common interface.
+It helps you by providing you with cross-platform rendering code based on glfw and OpenGL that can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
+A very easy to use Sound object is also provided that can play OGG files on all supported platforms via a common interface.
 Basic collision detection has also been implemented.

+All small3d dependencies are distributed together with its source code.
+They can be built by executing a single script (see below).

 Building
 --------